 - Market research analysts

 If you’re not sure what you want to do after college, but want to gain practical skills for the workplace, major in business.
 There are a ton of career options for business majors!
-Whether you end up working in higher education, a nonprofit, or even venture out as an entrepreneur, every organization functions as a business and requires people who was business-minded for their daily operations to run smoothly.
+Whether you end up working in higher education, a nonprofit, or even venture out as an entrepreneur, every organization functions as a business and requires people who are business-minded for their daily operations to run smoothly.

 With a degree in business, you may pursue a career as a…